-Actions planned to reduce the number of poverty-level families

-Through the programs offered by the State, program recipients will work with participants to connect them to mainstream public and private benefits as well through referrals to other programs to build a variety of skills in order to reduce the number of individuals and families in poverty.
+Actions planned to reduce the number of poverty-level families them to mainstream public and private benefits as well through referrals to other programs to build a variety of skills in order to reduce the number of individuals and families in poverty.
 Recipients are encouraged to work with other social service providers in the community, such as the Community Action Agencies which are the network of agencies dedicated to eliminating poverty.